-There is more you need to know on this topic; therefore I would like to redirect you to my article dedicated to full time RV living.
-It will answer any questions you might have regarding this important subject.
 You can also check RVshare and browse their huge list of local RV rentals, focusing on those you can easily afford.

 An option of living in a van also exists.
 Vans are smaller, but it’s quite possible to live in them, as you can see in my post about living off the grid in a van.

 Use Your Off-Grid Skills in a Job

 Instead of spending money, you can make money.
 There are tons of jobs you can take in your vicinity.
 These paid jobs require skills that you, as an off-gridder, already have.
 After all, living off-the-grid grants you a lot of experience and skills that many employers look for.
 Here are a few places where your skills are appreciated:

 In addition, you can work as a nature guide, either independently or employed by a local organization.
 You can guide trekkers, backpackers, and rafting enthusiasts, since by now you are already very familiar with the surrounding area.

 As I stated at the very beginning of this article, more and more people are interested in living off the grid.
 Using your experience, you can become their guide, for a fee that both sides agree on.
 You can teach your skills to others either face to face, or online.
 Here are a few ideas.

 - Write a book on off-grid living.
 I did the same, as you can see from this link.

 - Start an online course, a webinar, a Zoom workshop, or anything else that teaches people via the Internet.